 English is vital for communicating with others both in school and the wider world; specifically, it is fundamental to learning in all subjects.
-At St. Edward’s, the English curriculum supports the needs and character of our inclusive Academy by developing pupils’ ability to see the world from other people’s perspectives and therefore appreciate a world beyond their own – which is not only a key English Skill, but a life skill.
+At St. Edward’s, the English curriculum supports the needs and character of our inclusive Academy by developing pupils’ ability to see the world from other people’s perspectives and therefore appreciate a world beyond their own – which is not only a key English skill, but a life skill.

 Our choices ensure that pupils are encouraged to speak confidently and effectively through participating in discussions, presentations, performances, role play, improvisation and debates throughout the academic year.
 Pupils are expected to express their own ideas, and articulate and justify answers, arguments and opinions.

-We develop our pupils’ ability to write increasingly accurately, fluently, effectively and at length for pleasure and information through writing for a wide range of purposes and audiences, using narrative and non-fiction texts.
+We develop our pupils’ ability to write accurately, fluently, effectively and at length for pleasure and information through writing for a wide range of purposes and audiences, using narrative and non-fiction texts.
 Pupils increasingly apply their growing knowledge of vocabulary, grammar and text structure to their writing and select the appropriate form for the audience and purpose.

 The pupils in Key Stage 2 follow the new National Curriculum incorporating reading, writing, and grammar, punctuation and spelling activities.
-Phonic instruction was introduced at the beginning of 2021-22 for a small number of pupils.

 Assessment takes place throughout the year for Reading, Writing, Spelling and Grammar together with Spoken Language.